bowerscodes/podcast-manager/TESTING.md

 - **Custom Styling**: Tests verify proper application of custom input classes and styling overrides

 The EditableField component adds 17 comprehensive tests covering inline editing functionality, style preservation, and integration with other components like ExpandableText.

+The **EpisodeRow** component has been significantly enhanced with comprehensive test coverage for improved UI layout and new functionality:

+- **Basic Rendering**: Tests verify proper episode information display including title, description, and episode numbering
+- **Date Display**: Tests ensure formatted creation date appears correctly in the episode header with proper layout
+- **ExplicitTag Integration**: Tests validate conditional rendering of explicit content indicators when episode.explicit is true
+- **ExpandableText Integration**: Tests verify proper integration with ExpandableText component for description truncation
+- **Modal Interactions**: Tests cover edit and delete modal functionality with proper state management
+- **Button Styling**: Tests ensure proper HeroUI button styling with custom classes for improved layout
+- **Layout Verification**: Tests validate the improved header layout with title, date, and explicit tag grouping
+- **Icon Rendering**: Tests verify proper display of edit and delete icons with correct styling attributes
+- **Callback Handling**: Tests ensure proper onUpdate callback execution for both edit and delete operations
+- **Component Integration**: Tests validate seamless integration between EpisodeRow and modal components

+The EpisodeRow component has been expanded from 2 to 16 comprehensive tests, covering the enhanced UI layout with date display, ExplicitTag conditional rendering, and improved button styling that addresses HeroUI default sizing issues.

 The **SocialLoginButtons** component tests have been enhanced with proper OAuth testing: